 There may come a time when making financial decisions becomes difficult.
 For example, it may be difficult if you lose mental capacity.
-This means that you are no longer able to make your own decisions.

-Power of attorney gives 1 or more people the power to manage your finances if you are unable to communicate.
+Power of attorney gives one or more persons the power to manage your finances if you are unable to.
 Setting this up before you become unable to make decisions for yourself will give you more control over what happens in the future.
+We have more information about setting up a power of attorney (see pages 44 to 53).

-There are other ways someone you trust can help if you are not able to manage your financial affairs.
+There are other ways someone you trust can help if you are not able to manage your financial affairs yourself.
 Even if you can make your own financial decisions, it may help if someone you trust manages the practical things for you.